pasewalck/aktivistio-accounts/documentation/TESTING.md

         - **Expected Outcome**: Admin users should be able to delete services from the system.
     - Delete Accounts
         - **Expected Outcome**: Admin users should be able to delete user accounts as needed.
+    - Add Account
+        - **Expected Outcome**: Admin users should be able to add an account to the system.
+    - Recovery & Setup Emails
+        - **Expected Outcome**: Admin users should be able to send account setup and recovery emails to users.